facebookresearch/RAM/projects/rllm/README.md

 ### LM-as-RM training

-For LM-as-RM training we follow the [J1](https://arxiv.org/abs/2505.10320) recipe, except which we will show that on-policy training is crucial for strong performance.
+For LM-as-RM training we follow the [J1](https://arxiv.org/abs/2505.10320) recipe, except that we will show that on-policy training is crucial for strong performance.

 In this recipe, training data is constructed as synthetic judgment tasks with labels, converting diverse tasks into a unified verifiable format compatible with RLVR-style training.